riscv-software-src/riscof/docs/source/inputs.rst

-The ``config.ini`` file follows the `ini <https://en.wikipedia.org/wiki/INI_file>`_ syntax and is used to specify the name of the dut and reference plugins, path of the model plugins, plugin specific parameters and paths to the DUT's riscv-config based isa and platform yamls.
+The ``config.ini`` file follows the `ini <https://en.wikipedia.org/wiki/INI_file>`_ syntax and is used to specify the name of the dut and reference plugins, path of the model plugins, plugin specific parameters and paths to the DUT's riscv-config based ISA and platform yamls.

 A generic format of the ``config.ini`` file required by RISCOF is presented below.
 A similar